 Hope Lutheran Preschool focuses on the child.
 We believe that children learn best through their own discoveries, active co-operative learning, experiment questioning, sharing, speaking, and listening.

 As teachers, our role is to make the children’s activities as fun and interesting as possible, and then guide the children through these activities – not dictate them.
 Also, through our everyday actions we will be serving as constant Christian role models to the children.

-Preschool (Children who turn three years old before August 31st)
+Preschool and Pre-Kindergarten (Children who turn three years old before August 31st)